linode/apl-docs/docs/inst-prerequisites.md

 :::

 When you have a paid license to use the api you will have a pull secret.
-Please keep it handy for the [setup steps](setup).
+Please keep it handy for the [Chart](/docs/installation/chart) or [CLI](/docs/installation/cli) install.